-Cardiovascular Fitness Information.
 Upon registration, a physician referral is necessary, as are your medical records.
 A graded exercise test is generally required prior to entering Phase II cardiac rehab.

-Location and Parking.
 Parking for patients and visitors is available in the Patient/Visitor parking garage located next to the O'Dea Medical Arts Building.
 Patients and visitors are cautioned not to park in reserved areas or certain restricted areas.
 Please be sure to lock your car.
 If something happens which causes you to need assistance with your vehicle, please call the Security department.
-From outside the medical center, call 410-337-1919; in-house, dial extension 3333.
+From outside the medical center, please call 410-337-1919; in-house, dial extension 3333.

 For more information, please call the Cardiovascular Fitness department at 410-337-1366.